danilopedraza/komodo/book/src/installation.md

 Now you should be able to use Komodo from the command line with the `komodo` command.

-Alternatively, you can try Komodo by running `cargo run` in the `komodo/core` directory.
+Alternatively, you can try Komodo by running `cargo run --all-features` in the `komodo/core` directory.